Reasons Why An Employee May Love Or Leave A Job

 6. Inclusive and Flexible Work Environment

 Employees prefer an organisation that has an open culture which allows them to participate, express their views and is open to feedback.
-A workplace that adapts with time and allows the employees to work on flexi-hours are prefered over the ones with strict policies.
+A workplace that adapts with time and allows the employees to work on flexi-hours are preferred over the ones with strict policies.

-7. Valuing Employees’ Personal Time:
+7. Valuing Employees’ Personal Time

 8. Rewards and Recognition